accessibilitywars/zaw2/content/builds/alac-hybrid-tempest.md

 > 3. {{ skill(id="5495") }}

 #### Providing Boons
-Healers also need to provide boons but some healers are missing certain key boons eg. Scourge doesn’t have swiftness.
-There are two ways to provide swiftness,
+Healers also need to provide boons but some healers are missing certain key boons eg. swiftness.
+There are three ways to provide swiftness,
 > 1. {{ skill(id="30008") }} (not 100% uptime)
 > 2. {{ skill(id="30047") }} (not 100% uptime)
+> 3. {{ skill(id="101116") }} (significant DPS/Healing loss)

 Thus some players will squeeze air into the rotation.